appium/appium-inspector/docs/overview.md

 Note that the web application may not be fully up-to-date with the desktop application.

-## Appium Server Compatibility

-The Inspector is designed to work with Appium 2, but it is also compatible with later versions of Appium 1.
-Please be aware of [the differences between both Appium versions](https://appium.io/docs/en/latest/guides/migrating-1-to-2/), particularly the default server base path.

 ## GUI Overview

 There are two main parts to the Inspector user interface: